srinuvasb/Spatial-Data-Analytics-Platform/README.md

 # Spatial-Data-Analytics-Platform

-##Fellowship Agenda : Develop a Geo-spatial Dashboard For All Applications
+#Fellowship Agenda
-Develop a location analytics platform for geospatial data visualization,analyze for decision making.
+Develop a Geo-spatial Dashboard For All Applications Develop a location analytics platform for geospatial data visualization,analyze for decision making.

-##Objectives:
+#Objectives:
 Customization and create your dashboards
 Consume data from shapefiles,geojson,json,csv.
 Display of different geospatial data sets such as Point, Line, Polygon.